muratk5n/thirdwave/en/README.md

 ---

-Trying to remember the last movie w Chris Walken.. has to be *Last Man Standing* along Bruce Willis.
+Trying to remember the last movie I saw w Chris Walken.. has to be *Last Man Standing* along Bruce Willis.
 BW enters the town, leaves the town - everyone is dead.

 ---